 Get Into Flying would like to thank the D&D Cell at RAF(U) Swanwick for their communication and support in completing this article and video footage.

-Get Into Flying would also like to thank AOPA UK for their magazine publication, which was the inspiration for this article and their support in relation to creating this practical guide and indeed, all that they do in all areas of their aviation related involvement.
+Get Into Flying would also like to thank AOPA UK for their support in relation to creating this practical guide.